 See our can I fit a roof tent to my car page for more information.

 All our roof tents come equipped with a full vehicle fitting kits (bolts, brackets, even tools) and detailed instructions.
-All our fixing are made from premium stainless steel 304 grade metal.
-This is to prevent from weather corrosion/rust and added strength.
+All our fixings are made from premium stainless steel 304-grade metal.
+This is to prevent weather corrosion/rust and add strength.

 See our helpful fitting my roof tent guide page.